 6. Don’t Use First and Last Links

-Some paginations have first and last links that allow users to skip to the first or last page.
-Sometimes the first and last links are displayed using double arrowheads, which users can mistakenly press thinking that they’re the single arrowheads’s next and previous navigation buttons.
+Some paginations in addition to ‘Next’ and ‘Previous’ links provide links to the first and last page.
+They are usually displayed using double arrowheads, which users can mistakenly press thinking that they’re the single arrowheads’s next and previous navigation buttons.

 In most cases, the first and last links aren’t necessary because users prefer to view content in chronological order.
 There’s no reason for them to start from the last page unless they’re trying to find content from the past that they’ve already seen before.

 In most cases, the links to the first and last page aren’t necessary because users prefer to view content in chronological order.
 There’s no need for them to start from the last page unless they’re trying to find content they’ve already seen before.
 However, there is practical value in providing the option to go back to the first page — after paginating the user might want to go back to the first page in just one click and you should help them.
 That’s why it’s a good idea to display the first page link as the clickable number one.